4766 Lincoln Ave, Oakland, CA 94602

 Education

-The conversion experience of Ron McClain, and how race has been a part of his experience as a member of the Church of Jesus Christ of Latter-day Saints
+The conversion experience of Ron McClain, and how race has been a part of his experience as a member of The Church of Jesus Christ of Latter-day Saints

 How does Black Lives Matter intersect with the Gospel of Jesus Christ?
 This question is important to us all, and especially to African-American members of the restored Gospel of Jesus Christ.
 On February 21, as part of the Bay Area Genesis Group Black History month discussions, more than 170 members and friends listened to a dialogue between Ron McClain and his daughter, Laney M. Armstrong.
 This article is a brief summary of this discussion.